 Straddled on one side by the large peninsula heavily influenced by Malay, Chinese and Indian cultures, and one the other the wild jungles, orang-utans and traditional tribes people of Malaysian Borneo, Malaysia is a cultural melting pot that fuses indigenous and imported cultures and religions into a relaxed, unique country that is often vastly underrated and overlooked in favour of its more popular and famous neighbours.

 Malaysia is in part a conservationists dream.
 Orangutan rehabilitation centres are perfect responsible tourism options for viewing orangutans n a responsible way.
 Taman Negara rainforest is one of the oldest and most pristine tropical rainforests in the world, the peninsula is home to coastal mangroves, peat swamps and a wide array of animal and plant species, and conservation projects are in place to stop the spread of palm oil plantations and protect animal habitats.
 Unfortunately the destruction of those palm oil plantations that is one of the biggest man made environmental disasters of our time.

-Malaysia has become increasingly popular with backpackers over the last decade or so after a long period of being overlooked on the traditional backpacker trail, due in part to the rapid growth of package tourism in Thailand, and they are finding this amazing country offers a lot for the intrepid traveller.
+Malaysia has become increasingly popular with backpackers over the last decade or so after a long period of being overlooked on the traditional backpacker trail.
+This popularity is due in part to the rapid growth of package tourism in Thailand, and those who are heading out to explore south east Asia beyond the banana pancake trail are finding this amazing country offers a lot for the intrepid traveller.
 Travel infrastructure is excellent and getting around is cheap and easy, and the mix of cultures and range of trekking and adventure activities as well as the lure of the picture postcard tropical islands mean that Malaysia should be a firm stamp on your own backpacker route around the world.